 About the project

-The aim of the website schweizerkulturpreise.ch (Swiss Cultural Awards) is to create a common archive and one point of entry to seven different cultural awards: Swiss Art Awards, Swiss Film Awards, Swiss Literature Awards, Swiss Dance Awards, Swiss Music Awards, Swiss Theatre Awards, Swiss Design Awards.
+The aim of the website schweizerkulturpreise.ch (Swiss Cultural Awards) is to become a common archive of and the single point of entry to seven different cultural awards: Swiss Art Awards, Swiss Film Awards, Swiss Design Awards, Swiss Literature Awards, Swiss Dance Awards, Swiss Theatre Awards and Swiss Music Awards.

-So far all the different awards had their own website.
-SLT was tasked to design a navigational structure and common content structure that allows for the integration of the content of the different websites.
-Thus to ease the navigation of the end-user throughout the entire website.
-To complicate matters further, the website had to built on the existing content management system and front-end components of the websites of the Swiss administration (AEM and Bootstrap).
-This without the possibility to fundamentally change the existing HTML-structure.
+Previously all the different awards had their own websites.
+SLT was approached to design a navigation and common content structure that allows for the integration of the content of these different websites.
+To make the situation even more challenging the website had to be built on the basis of the existing content management system and front-end components of the websites of the Swiss administration (AEM and Bootstrap), without the possibility to change the existing HTML-structure.

-At the core the information architecture is centred on pages for the entries about recipients of a specific award and overview pages.
-The latter amalgamate what on the previous sites used to be single entries within the main navigation.
-Thus taking into account the changed user behaviour on mobile devices, altogether favouring in-page-navigation over navigation via the main navigation.
+The information architecture is centred on pages for the entries about recipients of a specific award and overview pages.
+The latter amalgamate what on the previous sites used to be single categories within the main navigation.
+Thus taking into account the changed user behaviour on mobile devices, altogether favouring in-page navigation over navigation via the global navigation.